 Tom Dworetsky, AICP

-Tom’s prior experience as a land use planning consultant serves as a valuable foundation for tackling economic development problems in communities with unique land use and zoning challenges.
-Tom has a special interest in strategies for downtown revitalization and the positive economic and social impacts that reinvigorating historic town centers can have on communities.
-Taking a data-driven approach, Tom has developed innovative, community-specific initiatives to spur revitalization through redevelopment, historic preservation, adaptive reuse, and other creative methods.
+As a certified planner with experience in real estate and land use planning, Tom brings expertise for tackling challenges in communities with unique market conditions and land use patterns.
+He has a special interest in strategies for downtown revitalization and the positive economic impacts that reinvigorating historic town centers can have on communities.
+Taking a data-driven approach, Tom has advanced innovative, community-specific initiatives to spur revitalization through redevelopment, business attraction, adaptive reuse, and other creative methods.

-Tom earned his Master of City and Regional Planning degree from the University of North Carolina at Chapel Hill, where he specialized in Real Estate Development and Placemaking.
-Tom also holds a Bachelor of Science in Business Administration from the Questrom School of Business at Boston University.
+Tom holds a Master’s of City and Regional Planning from the University of North Carolina at Chapel Hill and a Bachelor’s of Science in Business Administration from Boston University.
+He has an AICP certification from the American Planning Association.